pjbartlein/PaleoCalAdjust/README.md

 ### Month-length calculation

+What does code look like?

+	!
+Fortran code
+	stop "dave"

+In-line code `month_lengths_subs.f90` is a subroutine.

 ### Pseudo-daily interpolation

 It turns out that the most common way of producing pseudo-daily values, linear interpolation be-tween monthly means, is not mean preserving; the monthly means of the interpolated daily values will generally not match the original values.
 Here we use the mean-preserving "harmonic" interpolation method of Epstein (1991, J. Climate 4:365-368) to gauge this mismatch, and compare it with the calendar-effect adjustment (which itself is sensitive to the daily interpolation method).